convertigo/convertigo-doc/no-code-forms/using-c8o-forms-standalone/index.md

 ---
-title: Installing Convertigo No Cdoe Studio Standalone
+title: Installing Convertigo No Code Studio Standalone
 keywords: pages, authoring, exclusion, frontmatter, GDPR, RGPD
 last_updated: 17/04/2020
 summary: "This chapter describes how to install Convertigo No Code StudioStandalone on premises"